chartingshow/crypto-firewall/docs/help-guides/ublock-origin-instructions.md

 <p align="center"><img src="https://github.com/chartingshow/crypto-firewall/blob/master/assets/images/ublock/3.jpg" /></p>

-4. Click on the **Import...** which should then show a box, copy and paste **one** of the following version URL's:

-Select one of the following URL's to add the Crypto Firewall filter list:
+4. Click on the **Import...** which should then show a box, copy and paste **one** of the following URL's to add the Crypto Firewall filter list:

 ### Lite (stable) Version